Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 As we peer down, we can also see the hotel’s rooftop pool and swim-up bar.
 This is down on the 5th floor — the top of the connecting building between the two towers.

-Back in the room, we discover the bathroom behind a door we initially thought was a connecting room door.
+Back in the room, we discover the bathroom behind a door we initially thought was one of those doors that connect to adjoining rooms.
 This is perhaps the best part of the room, with tactful lighting, a large vanity and luxurious amenities from Apotheke.

 And then we see the giant, deep-fill bath tub and the striped tiling that mirrors the exterior walls of this hotel.
-The tiling continues into the roomy shower with its rippled glass art deco warehouse door.
+The tiling continues into the roomy shower with its rippled glass art deco door that glides along on industrial style mechanism of polished brass.

 Voco Gosford, Central Coast hotels - bathroom vanity and bath of king suite Voco Gosford, Central Coast hotels - shower of king suite Voco Gosford, Central Coast hotels - deepfill bath of king suite